A Guide to Computational Reproducibility in Signal Processing and Machine Learning: The Goals for Reproducibility

 \section{The Goals for Reproducibility}

-There has been a lot of discussion across many domains, including within the signal processing and machine learning community, about how to successfully implement reproducible computational experiments.
-However, much of the work discussing reproducibility tends to advocate for new software tools that can be used to easily publish computational experiments that are reproducible.
-One such example is the ``Whole Tale''\cite{brinckmanComputingEnvironmentsReproducibility2019}, a platform that enables researchers to create \emph{tales}---executable research objects that capture data, code, and computational environments---for the reproducibility of the research findings.
+There has been a lot of discussion across many domains, including within the signal processing and machine learning community, about how to successfully make computational experiments reproducible.
+However, much of the work discussing computational reproducibility tends to advocate for new software tools that can be used to easily publish computational experiments that are reproducible.
+One such example is the ``Whole Tale''\cite{brinckmanComputingEnvironmentsReproducibility2019}, a platform that enables researchers to create \emph{tales}---executable research objects that capture data, code, and computational environments---for the computational reproducibility of the research findings.
 While tools like this may seem promising, they have limitations.
-The first is that these reproducibility tools attempt to encapsulate the whole process of running an experiment from preprocessing to plotting, treating the experiment as a blackbox and this in turn leaves the actual code in a state that is difficult to interpret for those who might be interested in digging deeper or expanding upon it.
-Additionally, due to the fact that they attempt to encapsulate every component of an experiment, they tend to be highly inflexibility and may not be appropriate for every experiment, making the process of creating reproducible experiments even more cumbersome.
-This is especially true for the research labs that tend to focus more on the theoretical and algorithmic aspects of signal processing and machine learning, rather than the applied aspects, and therefore provide only simple experiments to give empirical justifications for their claims.
+The first is that these reproducibility tools attempt to encapsulate the whole process of running an experiment from preprocessing to plotting, treating the computational experiment as a blackbox and this in turn leaves the actual code in a state that is difficult to interpret for those who might be interested in digging deeper or expanding upon it.
+Additionally, due to the fact that they attempt to encapsulate every component of an experiment, they tend to be highly inflexibility and may not be appropriate for every computational experiment, making the process of creating computationally reproducible experiments even more cumbersome.
+This is especially true for the research labs that tend to focus more on the theoretical and algorithmic aspects of signal processing and machine learning, rather than the applied aspects, and therefore provide only simple computational experiments to give empirical justifications for their claims.
 In such labs the actual codebases for the computational experiments are not very large and they tend to focus narrowly on a newly proposed idea, insight, or algorithm, which is in contrast to large data analysis projects found in other computational sciences.
 In addition, the encapsulation-based reproducibility tools are often funded by grant money and are typically only maintained by a single lab; thus when the grant money runs out, there is no guarantee that the tool will be maintained and it may become obsolete within a few short years\cite{konkolPublishingComputationalResearch2020}.
-Therefore relying on these reproducibility tools would require one to relearn a new platform for publishing their experiments in a reproducible way every time an old one gets abandoned.
+Therefore relying on these computational reproducibility tools would require one to relearn a new platform for publishing their experiments in a computationally reproducible way every time an old one gets abandoned.
+In summary, while an encapsulation tool could in theory be the optimal solution to the computational reproducibility crisis, \revise{there currently does not exist any widely adopted off-the-shelf tool} that overcomes the issues highlighted here.